NVIDIA/deepops/README.md

 ## Updating DeepOps

-To upgrade your cluster from a previous version of DeepOps to a newer release, please consult the [Upgrade Guide](docs/upgrading.md).
+To update your cluster from a previous version of DeepOps to a newer release, please consult the [Update Guide](docs/updating.md).

 ## Copyright and License